Emjayosee/16_Portfolio/README.md

 # 02 Approach:

-    In approching this project, I took subsequent learnings and made improvements to the portfolio and added the Project One and Two and a couple of the other Assignments I completed, along with a placeholder for Project 3, coming in April 2021.
+In approaching this project, I took subsequent learnings and made improvements to the portfolio and added the Project One and Two and a couple of the other Assignments I completed, along with a placeholder for Project 3, coming in April 2021.

 # 03 Testing and Quality Control: